 The holiday season is one of the busiest times of the year for veterinary emergency hospitals around the country.
-In fact, BluePearl Specialty and Emergency Pet Hospital, which has more than 100 hospitals in 27 U.S. states, sees an approximate 69% increase in chocolate-related emergency visits every Christmas Eve.
+In fact, at BluePearl, we see an overall 69% increase in chocolate-related emergency visits every Christmas Eve.

 With people busy spending time with family and friends, it is easy for unattended pets to get into hazardous holiday treats and items.
 Keep pets safe and avoid an unexpected trip to the veterinary emergency room this Christmas by following these expert tips from Lindsey E. Bullen, DVM, Diplomate ACVN, Board Certified Veterinary Nutritionist, BluePearl in Cary, NC.

 Live Christmas trees produce tree oils, which when ingested, can be toxic to pets, causing mouth irritation, vomiting, excessive drooling, and diarrhea.
 Additionally, if the tree base water contains fertilizers or preservatives, depending on the concentration and content, this can potentially be dangerous for pets if ingested.